Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Overall, this book provides a thorough and critical overview of the state-of-the-art in PLA-based blends, including significant past and recent advances, with an aim of supporting and shaping further research and industrial applications of these materials in the development of a green and sustainable future.
+Overall, this book provides a thorough and critical overview of the state of the art in PLA-based blends, including significant past and recent advances, with the aim of supporting and shaping further research and industrial application of these materials for the development of a green and sustainable future.

 - Covers the latest advances, including PLA-based ternary blends, blend nanocomposites, and PLA-based blend microcellular foams.